gmoraa/airbyte-redash/README.md

 # airbyte-redash
-Airbyte and Redash setup via infrastructure as code with Terraform
+Datapipeline with Airbyte and Redash setup via infrastructure as code with Terraform.